canonical/mongodb-k8s-operator/CONTRIBUTING.md

 This documents explains the processes and practices recommended for contributing enhancements to this operator.

 **Note:** The charm's python business logic is written in a shared library that can be found [here](https://github.com/canonical/mongo-single-kernel-library).
-This where python contributions should be made.
+This is where python contributions should be made.

 - Generally, before developing enhancements to this charm, you should consider opening an issue [on Single Kernel repository](https://github.com/canonical/mongo-single-kernel-library/issues) explaining your use case.
 - If you would like to chat with us about your use-cases or proposed implementation, you can reach us on our [Matrix channel](https://matrix.to/#/#charmhub-data-platform:ubuntu.com) or in [Discourse](https://discourse.charmhub.io/).